 Bitcoin wanted to tackle the vulnerability of keeping all our eggs (or in this case, our finances) in one basket with regulated bodies – primarily banks, many of which failed during the 2008 crisis.
 The crisis underscored the precarity of fiat currency, and led many people to lose faith in these institutions which was an impetus to the development of cryptocurrencies.
 It is not recognized as a legal tender, hence dodges the watchdogs.
 Its price is determined by the market forces of demand and supply.

 As we can infer, bitcoin transfers have no intermediaries to regulate the transactions.
 Its use of blockchain technology reduces the transfer fee.
+Some key concepts to understand Bitcoin better are -

 The core idea underpinning this concept is that it is an open ledger of all the bitcoin transactions ever made.
 This counters the problem of double-spending – ensuring the same bitcoin isn’t used for multiple purchases.
 With physical currency, there is no scope to use the same bill twice to purchase a commodity because we exchange the bill for a commodity.
 However, a digital currency needs measures to prevent such illicit transactions.